Benjamin Montet

 My Research at UNSW

-Long-Term Photometric Variability of Kepler Stars
+Long-Term Photometric Variability of Stars

 Planetary Dynamics with TESS